Another day in Prison David YonApril 27, 2012

 Sheryl was a hero before she even arrived on the scene.
 While marking the course the week before I had told the women about the fast woman who had promised to run.
-They had set up betting pools as to how fast she would run, how tall she was, how much she weighed and more.
+With little effort Sheryl took the lead runner under her wing and paced her to a strong race.
 After the race, women crowded around her peppering her with questions.
 She answered as many as she could with a huge smile.
 Dana Stetson, Jeff Bryan and Anne Priddy ran with inmates and encouraged them every step along the way.
 And the warden, he probably ran closer to five miles.
 He ran one runner in and then went back to get another and another until the last one crossed the finish line.

 As our group was being led out of the prison, after all the celebrating was done, someone asked the warden, “Isn’t this a lot work?”
 He quickly answered “Yes, but I think it is worth it.”
 And then the runner asked an even better question, “Isn’t this risky for you?
 What if something goes wrong?”
 The answer came quickly.
 “Yes, but I am not afraid to take a chance.
 Not if it can make a difference in someone’s life.”